nodejs/node-addon-api/doc/error_handling.md

 If a C++ exception of type `Napi::Error` escapes from a Node-API C++ callback, then the Node-API wrapper automatically converts and throws it as a JavaScript exception.

+If other types of C++ exceptions are thrown, node-addon-api will either abort the process or wrap the exception in an `Napi::Error` in order to throw it as a JavaScript exception.
+This behavior is determined by which node-gyp dependency
+used:

+- When using the `node_addon_api_except` dependency, only `Napi::Error` objects
+  will be handled.
+- When using the `node_addon_api_except_all` dependency, all exceptions will be handled.
+For exceptions derived from `std::exception`, an `Napi::Error` will be created with the message of the exception's `what()` member function.
+For all other exceptions, an `Napi::Error` will be created with a generic error message.

 On return from a native method, node-addon-api will automatically convert a pending `Napi::Error` C++ exception to a JavaScript exception.